pgMemento/pgMemento/README.md

 script.
 First, you are requested to specify the target schema.
 For the second parameter you can define a set of tables you want to exclude from auditing (comma-separated list).
-As for the third parameter you can choose if newly created tables shall automatically be enabled for auditing.
+As for the third parameter you can choose if newly created tables shall be enabled for auditing automatically.
 `INIT.sql` also creates event triggers for the database to track schema changes of audited tables.